-- (a) General.
-Subject to the provisions hereof, the Committee may award shares of Common Stock to eligible personnel upon such terms and subject to such forfeiture and other conditions as the Committee deems appropriate. - (b) Stock Certificates for Restricted Stock.
+(a) General.
+Subject to the provisions hereof, the Committee may award shares of Common Stock to eligible personnel upon such terms and subject to such forfeiture and other conditions as the Committee deems appropriate.

+(b) Stock Certificates for Restricted Stock.
 Unless the Committee elects to use a different method (such as, for example, the issuance and delivery of stock certificates) shares of restricted stock will be evidenced by book entries on the Company's stock transfer records pending the expiration of restrictions thereon.
 If a stock certificate for restricted stock is issued in the name of the grantee, it will bear an appropriate legend to reflect the nature of the restrictions applicable to the shares represented by the certificate, and the Committee may require that such stock certificates be held in custody by the Company until the restrictions on such shares have lapsed.
-The Committee may establish such other conditions as it deems appropriate in connection with the issuance of stock certificates for shares of restricted stock, including, without limitation, a requirement that the grantee deliver a duly signed stock power, endorsed in blank, for the shares covered by the award. - (c) Purchase Price.
+The Committee may establish such other conditions as it deems appropriate in connection with the issuance of stock certificates for shares of restricted stock, including, without limitation, a requirement that the grantee deliver a duly signed stock power, endorsed in blank, for the shares covered by the award.

+(c) Purchase Price.
 The purchase price payable for shares of restricted stock awarded under the Plan will be determined by the Committee.
-To the extent permitted by applicable law, the purchase price may be as low as zero and, to the extent required by the applicable law, the purchase price will be no less than the par value of the shares covered by the award. - (d) Restrictions and Vesting.
-The Committee will establish such conditions as it deems appropriate on the grant or vesting of restricted stock awarded under the Plan.
+To the extent permitted by applicable law, the purchase price may be as low as zero and, to the extent required by the applicable law, the purchase price will be no less than the par value of the shares covered by the award.

+(d) Restrictions and Vesting.
+The Committee will establish such conditions as it deems appropriate on the grant or vesting of restricted stock awarded under the Plan (including, without limitation, acceleration of vesting, to the extent permitted by the Committee, in the event of a change in control of the Company (as defined by the Committee)).
 Such conditions may be based upon continued service, the attainment of performance goals (which, in the case of grants of restricted stock intended to qualify for the performance-based compensation exception under Section 162(m)(4)(C) of the Code, satisfy the requirements of Section 8) and/or such other relevant factors or criteria designated by the Committee.
 The holder of restricted stock will not be permitted to transfer shares of restricted stock awarded under the Plan before the time the applicable vesting conditions are satisfied.

-- (e) Rights as a Stockholder.
+(e) Rights as a Stockholder.
 Except as provided herein and as otherwise determined by the Committee, the recipient of a restricted stock award shall have with respect to his or her restricted stock all of the rights of a holder of shares of Common Stock, including, without limitation, the right to receive any dividends, the right to vote such shares and, subject to satisfaction of the applicable vesting conditions, the right to tender such shares.
-The Committee may, in its sole discretion, determine at the time of grant that the payment of dividends will be deferred until, and conditioned upon, the satisfaction of the applicable vesting conditions. - (f) Lapse of Restrictions.
+The Committee may, in its sole discretion, determine at the time of grant that the payment of dividends will be deferred until, and conditioned upon, the satisfaction of the applicable vesting conditions.

+(f) Lapse of Restrictions.
 If and when the vesting conditions are satisfied with respect to a restricted stock award, a certificate for the shares covered by the award, to the extent vested, will be delivered to the grantee.
 All legends shall be removed from said certificates at the time of delivery except as otherwise required by applicable law.